Dentistry

 • Short lifespan

-Veneers Pros/Cons
+Veneers

 Porcelain veneers are natural-looking and stain-resistant by nature, they last around 10-15 years (potentially a lifetime), if taken well care of.
-However they come with some slight drawbacks
+However, they come with some slight drawbacks

 Pros;